What is the personal statement?

 - Why should this fellowship want to invest in you?

-The personal statement should not simply list your activities and accomplishments.
+The personal statement should not be a simple list of your activities and accomplishments.
 Instead, try to craft a narrative that shows the review committee reader that you have the qualities the fellowship is looking for.

 How to write a personal statement